 Sofie Birch (live)

-Sounds of Space by Simone Aubert
+Sounds of Space by Simone Aubert (Sound installation)

 You may have already known Bruce, a name renowned amongst dance music heads with releases on the likes of Hessle Audio, Hemlock and Timedance.
 But this is Bruce as you’ve never seen him before, ushering in a bold new chapter, facing in the direction of tenderly woven, avant-garde, delicately deconstructed pop tracks.
 The new project sees Bruce wear his heart on his sleeve.
 Centring themes of love, lost and found, self-discovery and intimacy, this affective essence to his work is also acutely tangible in his live performance.
 Unveiling this new direction on home-turf at En Masse (Bristol) last year, Bruce had the city talking for months, furthered by a show at Glastonbury Festival 2023, the pace for what’s to come is set: a new, deeply personal spectacle to the stage.